 On a Saturday morning at the Borough Hall Greenmarket in Brooklyn, I chatted with a turkey farmer who carried bags of turkey necks.
 In the adjacent stand, a pastured poultry farmer sold some of the most pristine livers I'd ever seen: plump and dry, with a matte gloss on the surface.
 Livers that you find in your grocery store often have a slickness to their surface and a slightly rank odor.
 These livers, on the other hand, smelled distinctly sweet.

-Pairing Duck Liver with Produce
+Pairing Duck Liver With Rhubarb and Cherries

 "Its texture, though a far cry from foie gras, approaches the richness of something that tastes too good to be a humble cut of offal sold for a pittance. "